Shanza-30/House-Prediction/README.md

 # 🏠 Bangalore House Price Prediction Web Application

-This project is a **full-stack machine learning web application** built using **Flask**, designed to predict **house prices in Bangalore** based on user-provided inputs.
+This project is a task 2 softgrowtech **full-stack machine learning web application** built using **Flask**, designed to predict **house prices in Bangalore** based on user-provided inputs.
 It demonstrates seamless integration of a trained ML model with a responsive web interface.

 ## 🎯 Project Objective